vc3-project/vc3-mkdocs/docs/glossary.md

-# Glossary of Terms Used in VC3 Documentation
+# Glossary and Concepts used in VC3 Documentation

 ## **Portal Users**

 ### Allocation
-* An Allocation refers to an User and a Resource Each Allocation must be owned by an User.
+* An Allocation refers to both User and Resource concepts.
+Each Allocation must be owned by an User.
 Allocations are divisible/fractionable, and can be given to Projects.
 Allocations may not be oversubscribed.
-But unbounded Allocations may be parents of multiple unbounded SubAllocations.
+However, unbounded Allocations may be parents of multiple unbounded SubAllocations.
 Bounded Allocations cannot spawn unbounded SubAllocations.
 If a Resource grants hard allocation and allows backfill mode, those are two distinct Allocations (one hard and one unbounded)

 ### Authentication
-* The current mechanism for users to sign-up and create accounts into the VC3 project is by authenticating themselves with their GlobusID account.
+* The current mechanism for users to sign-up and create accounts on the VC3 platform is by authenticating themselves with their [GlobusID](https://www.globusid.org/what).

 ### MFA
-* multi-factor authentication
+* Multi-factor authentication, c.f.
+[Wikipedia](https://en.wikipedia.org/wiki/Multi-factor_authentication).

 ### Project
-* a collection of “Allocations”.
+* A collection of “Allocations” from individual users.
 It has at least 1 “user owner”, and 0 or more non-owner members.
 The owner is also a member.

 ### Request
 * Entity that encapsulates all information that defines a particular virtual cluster.
 Creating a new Request triggers creation of the cluster.